VaninaY/DI-engine-docs/distributed_rl_eng.rst

 Reduce the throughput requirements of the algorithm for data generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- ``V-trace`` in IMPALA [3]_: off-policy 算法可以拓宽可供训练的数据范围，从而一定程度上提高算法对于旧数据的容忍程度，降低 Collector 端产生数据的吞吐压力，但是过于 off-policy 的数据很容易影响算法的收敛性，IMPALA 中针对这个问题，利用重要性采样机制和相应的裁剪手段，设计了分布式训练设置下一种较稳定的算法方案 V-trace，限制 off-policy 数据对优化本身的负面影响。
+- ``V-trace`` in IMPALA [3]_: The off-policy algorithm can widen the range of data available for training, thereby improving the algorithm's tolerance for old data to a certain extent and reducing the throughput pressure of the data generated by the Collector, but the data that is too off-policy can easily affect the convergence of the algorithm.
+Aiming at this problem, IMPALA uses the importance sampling mechanism and the corresponding clipping method to design a relatively stable algorithm scheme V-trace under the distributed training setting, which limits the negative impact of off-policy data on the optimization itself.

-- ``Reuse`` and ``Staleness`` in OpenAI FIVE [2]_: 在 OpenAI 针对 DOTA2 设计的智能体中，他们进行了一些关于数据重用次数（Reuse）和折旧程度（Staleness）的实验，过高的重用次数和过旧的数据都会影响大规模训练中 PPO 算法的稳定性。
+- ``Reuse`` and ``Staleness`` in OpenAI FIVE [2]_: In the agent designed by OpenAI for DOTA2, they conducted some experiments on the number of data reuse (Reuse) and the degree of depreciation (Staleness).
+Excessive number of reuse and too old data will affect the stability of the PPO algorithm in large-scale training.

 Improve data exploration efficiency + utilization efficiency of collected data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- ``Data Priority and Diversity``——Ape-x [12]_: Ape-x是一种经典的分布式强化学习方案，其中一个核心做法就是利用 Priority Experience Replay，为不同的数据设置不同的采样优先级，让算法更加关注那些“重要”的数据。此外，Ape-x还在不同的并行 Collector 中设置不同的探索参数（即eps greedy的epsilon）来提升数据多样性。
+- ``Data Priority and Diversity``——Ape-x [12]_: Ape-x is a classic distributed reinforcement learning scheme.
+One of the core practices is to use Priority Experience Replay to set different sampling priorities for different data, so that the algorithm pays more attention to those "important" data.
+In addition, Ape-x also sets different exploration parameters (ie epsilon of eps greedy) in different parallel collectors to improve data diversity.

-- ``Representation Learning`` in RL——CURL [13]_: 对于一些高维或多模态的输入，可以结合表示学习方法来提升 RL 的数据利用效率，例如对于高维图像输入的控制问题，CURL 引入额外的对比学习过程，RL 在学习到的特征空间上进行决策。而从系统设计来看，表征学习和强化学习训练结合也有很多优化空间，例如两者的异步。
+- ``Representation Learning`` in RL——CURL [13]_: For some high-dimensional or multi-modal inputs, the representation learning method can be combined to improve the data utilization efficiency of RL.
+For example, for the control problem of high-dimensional image input, CURL introduces an additional contrastive learning process, and RL is based on the learned feature space for decision-making.
+From the perspective of system design, there is also a lot of room for optimization in the combination of representation learning and reinforcement learning training, such as the asynchrony of the two.

-- ``Model-based/MCTS RL``——MuZero [7]_: MuZero将 model-based RL 和 MCTS RL结合在一起来提升整体的训练效率，其中包含诸多独有的模块，例如 MCTS 的搜索过程，数据在训练前的 reanalyze 过程等等，相应也会引出更为复杂和多样的分布式强化学习训练系统。
+- ``Model-based/MCTS RL``——MuZero [7]_: MuZero combines model-based RL and MCTS RL to improve the overall training efficiency, which includes many unique modules, such as the search process of MCTS, the reanalyze process of data before training, etc., which will lead to more complicated and diverse distributed reinforcement learning training systems.

 Future Study
 ---------

-目前，分布式强化学习还只是一个新兴的研究子领域，很多情况下会受限于算力和问题环境，仍然存在很多需要被解决的问题：
+At present, distributed reinforcement learning is only an emerging research subfield.
+In many cases, it is limited by computing power and problem environment.
+There are still many problems that need to be solved:

-- 缺少统一的 benchmark 来评价分布式强化学习算法和系统的效率；
+- Lack of a unified benchmark to evaluate the efficiency of distributed reinforcement learning algorithms and systems;

-- 目前大部分分布式强化学习方案都只适用于一小部分环境和一部分 RL 算法，距离技术的通用化还有很远的路要走；
+- At present, most distributed reinforcement learning solutions are only suitable for a small part of the environment and part of the RL algorithm, and there is still a long way to go before the generalization of the technology;

-- 当前的系统优化和 RL 算法本身仍然是隔离的，可以考虑感知 RL 优化需求的系统设计，例如动态资源感知和调度
+- Current system optimization and RL algorithms themselves are still isolated, and system designs that sense RL optimization needs can be considered, such as dynamic resource awareness and scheduling.

 Reference